 “SolarCity is truly committed to providing opportunities for affordable solar power and should be commended for their contributions to our communities, our state and our economy,” said Assemblymember Jim Patterson (R-Fresno).

 Earlier this year, SolarCity opened two of its largest-ever operations centers in Riverside and Stockton.
-On Aug.
-22, the company inaugurated its San Fernando Valley regional operations center in Chatsworth.

 This site is protected by wp-copyrightpro.com